nbolton/synergy-vintage/README.md

 The build machine for Windows is Windows 98, but the download will probably work on Windows 95, Windows ME, and possibly Windows 2000.
-For the Mac OS X download, the build machine is Mac OS X Panther 10.3, and the download may work on similar versions (e.g. 10.2 and 10.4).
+For the Mac OS X download, the build machine is Mac OS X Panther 10.3, the download works on 10.4 and may work on similar versions (e.g. 10.2).

 ## History